 - Type of cancer suspected

 - Signs and symptoms

 - Previous test results

 The next step after observing any symptoms (see Symptoms) is to have the child examined by a specialist, who will do a thorough ophthalmic examination to check the retina for a tumor.
-Depending on the child’s age, either a local or general anesthetic (medication that blocks the awareness of pain) is used during the eye examination.
+Depending on the child’s age, either a local or general anesthetic is used during the eye examination.
+Anesthetic is a medication that blocks the awareness of pain.

 The specialist will make a drawing or take a photograph of the tumor in the eye to provide a record for future examinations and treatment.
-Additional tests may also be done to locate or confirm a tumor.
+Additional tests may also be done to locate or confirm the presence of a tumor.

 In addition to a physical examination, the following tests may be used to diagnose retinoblastoma:

 Ultrasound.
 An ultrasound uses sound waves to create pictures of the internal organs.
 A transmitter that emits sound waves is moved over the child’s body.
 A tumor generates different echoes of the sound waves than normal tissue does, so when the waves are bounced back to a computer and changed into images, the doctor can locate a mass inside the body.
 The procedure is painless.